kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	Your process with Cpk of 2.0 experiences a drift of :math:`1.5\sigma` away from the current process operating point towards the closest specification limit.
 What is the new Cpk value; how many defects per million items did you have before the drift?
 And after the drift?

 .. answer::
+	:fullinclude: no
+	:short: The new Cpk value is 1.5.

 	The new Cpk value is 1.5.
 The number of defects per million items at Cpk = 2.0 is 0.00098 (essentially no defects), while at Cpk = 1.5 it is 3.4 defects per million items.
 You only have to consider one-side of the distribution, since Cpk is by definition for an uncentered process, and deals with the side closest to the specification limits.